Scoro’s Secret to Hiring the Best People

 The recruitment process

 Preparation is the first and probably the most important step in the recruiting process.
 For each position, we need to put together a team, who will participate in the interviews, help evaluate the candidate and make the hiring decision.
 Typically, the team consists of the recruiter, the future team lead and some team members of the candidate.
 The team also gives the input for creating the job description and persona profile.
-Then the recruiter will choose suitable advertising channels, and finalise the recruiting and onboarding plan for each specific role.
+Then the recruiter will choose suitable advertising channels, and finalize the recruiting and onboarding plan for each specific role.

 It’s important to have a clear understanding of who we are searching for to attract and source the right applicants.
 Thorough preparation also ensures a structured evaluation process.